A Winter Treat for Wild Birds: Plant-Based Suet

 ¼ cup coconut oil, preferably unrefined

-¼ cup unsalted peanut butter, preferably chunky
+¼ cup unsalted & unsweetened peanut butter, preferably chunky

 ⅛ cup + 1 to 2 tablespoons raw, unsalted sunflower seeds